ObjectIsAdvantag/webex-integration-admin/README.md

 ## Test the application

-You can test the application:

-[Click to live test](https://webex-token.herokuapp.com) the dynamic OAuth tokens issuer for Webex admins
+[Click to live test](https://webex-token.herokuapp.com) the dynamic OAuth tokens issuer for Webex admins.

 0. Wait for up to 30 seconds for the application to launch, since the app is powered by [Heroku free dynos](https://devcenter.heroku.com/articles/free-dyno-hours)